digitalbond/Redpoint/README.md

 8. Location - A user defined string for recording the physical location of the device, commonly entered by technicians on commissioning

+9. BACnet Broadcast Management Device (BBMD) - A functionality within a BACnet router to allow it to manage connectivity to other BACnet hosts on disparate subnets via UDP Unicast messaging (many-to-many communication).

+10. Foreign Device Table (FDT) - Stored on the router and have a clear relationship with the BACnet broadcast network that the router is attached to.

 The Object Identifier is the unique BACnet address of the device.
 Using the Object-Identifier, it is possible to send a larger number of commands with BACnet client software, including those that change values, programs, schedules, and other operational information on BACnet devices.

+To read the BBMD and the FDT a Nmap script argument was utilzied to provide flexability within one script to pull down the basic information, by not passing any arguments, or to pull the BBMD and FDT by using the script arguments. to do this you will need to run the command with the --script-args full=yes.

 This script uses a feature added in 2004 to the BACnet specification in order to retrieve the Object Identifier of a device with a single request, and without joining the BACnet network as a foreign device.
 (See ANSI/ASHRAE Addendum a to ANSI/ASHRAE Standard 135-2001 for details)